Find information for parents about vaccines available from the Health Department through the Vaccines for Children (VFC) Program.

 Find resources to help make sure your kids stay on the CDC-recommended vaccination schedule for children (birth through 18) to help keep them safe and healthy.

-Child Immunization Appointments at HCHD
+Child Immunization Appointments

 Howard County experienced a significant decrease in the number of routine childhood vaccines given from 2019 to 2020, including vaccines for highly contagious diseases like measles and pertussis.